thumbor/thumbor-aws/README.md

 Join the chat at https://gitter.im/thumbor/thumbor

-## 👀 Demo
+## 👀 Thumbor

-You can see thumbor in action at http://thumborize.me/
+[thumbor-aws](https://github.com/thumbor/thumbor-aws) stands on the shoulders of [thumbor](https://github.com/thumbor/thumbor)!
+If you are not familiar with [thumbor](https://github.com/thumbor/thumbor), please check the [docs](https://thumbor.readthedocs.io/en/latest/) or you can see [thumbor](https://github.com/thumbor/thumbor) in action at http://thumborize.me/

 ## License